sonertari/PFRE/README.md

 	+ All input is untainted.
 	+ Invalid rules are never tested using pfctl.
 	+ Pfctl is executed in a separate process, which times out if pfctl takes too long.
-	+ As the sole gatekeeper for the Model, PFRE controller, pfrec is the only executable enabled in the doas configuration.
-Pfrec validates all commands and their arguments given to it.
+	+ As the sole gatekeeper for the Model, PFRE controller, ctlr is the only executable enabled in the doas configuration.
+Ctlr validates all commands and their arguments given to it.
 	+ The View executes all controller commands over an SSH connection.
 	+ Passwords are never visible plain text anywhere.
 	+ The View never reaches to the filesystem, nor runs any system executable (perhaps only /bin/sleep and /bin/date).